 Other recommendations relating to restrictions on who, what and where, require more planning to implement well.
 The Harper Review suggested that while professional and occupational licensing can promote important public policy aims, such as quality, safety and consumer protection, restrictions on competition should be revisited given licensing that restricts who can provide services in the marketplace can prevent new and innovative businesses from entering the market.
 It can also limit the scope of existing businesses to evolve and innovate.
 There are professional and occupational licensing requirements in many areas, most of which are important (for example there is a high societal value placed on ensuring that architects and surgeons are competent and follow well developed codes of practice).
 The problem lies in the scope of services that they have control over and the opportunity that regulation offers to exclude others with sufficient skills from providing competing services.
 Agencies that restrict who can do what should regularly test how valid such restrictions remain as technical change opens up new ways of interacting and service delivery.
 A move to competency testing in some professions (chapter 3) should also open up new pathways into professions, so planning to manage this transition and maintain consumer protection needs to be progressed.
 Opening up professions to greater competition could offer substantially cheaper options for essentially equivalent services.
 The gains for consumers could be considerable.
-Restrictions from occupational licensing have been estimated to result in up to 2.85 million fewer jobs in the United States, with an annual cost to consumers of $203 billion (Kleiner, Krueger and Mas 2011).19 Scaling US cost estimates of licensing requirements (required for 29 per cent of workers) (Kleiner 2015) for Australia, licensing could be costing consumers up to $15 billion a year.
-This is largely a transfer from consumers to licenced workers, so the net gain must come from an expansion in the number of workers who are able to enter the market.
+Restrictions from occupational licensing have been estimated to result in up to 2.85 million fewer jobs in the United States, with an annual cost to consumers of $203 billion (Kleiner, Krueger and Mas 2011).19 While the occupational licensing requirements in Australia are different and the economy much smaller, the costs for Australia would likely still amount to many billions of dollars.
+However, many of these gains are transfers.

 Air services agreements also restrict entry.
 The Harper Review noted that where these agreements restrict capacity, costs will be borne by travellers through higher prices and fewer options.
 Improved competition in air services has the potential for considerable pay-off to Australian consumers and businesses, not least in the contribution it can make to increasing tourism, including in regional areas (PC 2015a).
 The OECD (2014) reports estimates of market growth of up to double the volume and falls in fares about 25 per cent as a result of opening up air services markets across several OECD countries.
 Many of these gains may have already been realised in the Australian market, but greater competition could be achieved that should put downward pressure on airfares, largely to the benefit of consumers at a cost to airlines.20